-- 4 Long-term financial plan
+- Long-term financial plan

 - 2 Target fund balance or ending budget balance policy

-- 3 Policy on the use of one-time revenues
+- Policy on the use of one-time revenues

-- 5 Regular debt affordability studies
+- Regular debt affordability studies

-- 6 Policy on inter-fund transfers

-- - 9 Routine reviews of financial information technology needs

-- 7 Quarterly cash flow reports - 8 Policies and procedures on Indirect cost allocations - 10 Regular analysis of how capital investments affect the operating budget
+- Routine reviews of financial intormation technology needs - Quarterly cash flow reports - Policies and procedures on allocations - 10 Regular analysis of how capital investments affect the operating budget

-• The Government Finance Officers Association (GFOA) strongly supports long-term financial planning.27 This style of planning is, in effect, connecting 5- to 10-year forecasts of a government's revenues and spending to its long-term strategic plan.
+• The Government Finance Officers Association (GFOA) strongly supports long-term financial planning.
+This style of planning is, in effect, connecting 5- to 10-year forecasts of a government's revenues and spending to its long-term strategic plan.
 Planning of this sort promotes infrastructure maintenance because it protects the resources available for capital investment.
 Capital investments are one of the first spending areas governments typically cut during recessions.
-If a state or local government has planned for a range of revenue finance defined: and spending contingencies, it is more likely DEBT CAPACITY: to have protected capital resources in place.
+If a state or local government has planned for a range of revenue and spending contingencies, it is more likely to have protected capital resources in place.